Pathwise uniqueness for a SPDE with H\"older continuous coefficient driven by \alpha-stable noise

-For $G\equiv0$ and $H(x)=x^\beta$, in Mytnik (2002) a weak solution to the above SPDE was constructed and the pathwise uniqueness of the solution was left as an open problem.
+For $G\equiv0$ and $H(x)=x^\beta$, in Mytnik (2002) a weak solution to the above stochastic heat equation was constructed and the pathwise uniqueness of the nonnegative solution was left as an open problem.
 In this paper we give an affirmative answer to this problem for certain values of $\alpha$ and $\beta$.
-In particular, for $\alpha\beta=1$, where the solution to the above equation is the density of a super-Brownian motion with $\alpha$-stable branching (see also Mytnik (2002)), our result leads to its pathwise uniqueness for $1<\alpha<4-2\sqrt{2}$.
+In particular, for $\alpha\beta=1$ the solution to the above equation is the density of a super-Brownian motion with $\alpha$-stable branching (see also Mytnik (2002)) and our result leads to its pathwise uniqueness for $1<\alpha<\sqrt{5}-1$.

 The local H\"older continuity of the solution is also obtained in this paper for fixed time $t>0$.

 \textit{Mathematics Subject Classifications (2010)}: 60H15; 60J68